avkhimen/gmail_most_common_emails/README.md

 # gmail_most_common_emails
-Script to collect most common emails from the gmail account.
+Script to collect most common email senderes from the gmail account.
+This can be used for sorting emails before deleting.

 Tested on python 3.11.